 How to evaluate a trader

-We like that both eToro (eToro.com) and FP Markets (FPMarkets.com) adjust a trader's return for deposits and withdrawals.
-Furthermore, performance is calculated across all trades, including open trades, in line with industry standards.
+When calculating a trader's return on investment, FP Markets (FPMarkets.com) adjusts the trader's balance for deposits and withdrawals.
+In addition, it calculates his or her's performance across all trades, including open trades, in line with industry standards.
 This presents a fairer view of a trader's performance, because it also captures unrealized profits and losses.
-When performance is only calculated across closed trades, this can incite traders to delay closing loss-making positions in order to artificially inflate their return.
+When performance is only calculated across closed trades, this can encourage traders to delay closing loss-making positions in order to artificially inflate their return.

 LiteForex doesn't exclude deposits and withdrawals from changes in a trader's equity.
 This causes returns to spike in the first month (after an initial deposit is made) and distorts measures of performance over time.
 Furthermore, as a trader's return is only calculated across closed trades, it doesn't capture unrealized gains or losses across open positions.
 This will prevent you from forming a clear opinion about a trader's true performance.

-Both eToro and LiteForex express risk on a scale of 1 to 10, where 1 means very low risk and 10 means extreme risk. eToro's measure of risk reflects leverage, volatility and correlations between the asset classes that a given trader is invested in.
-LiteForex provides no insights into its calculation.
-Because these scores are based on proprietary formulas, you'll struggle to translate these into dollar amounts.
+LiteForex measures risk on a scale of 1 to 10, where 1 means very low risk and 10 means extreme risk.
+This makes it possible to compare traders on a relative basis.
+Unfortunately, LiteForex provides no insights into its calculation.
+Because these scores are based on proprietary formulas, you'll also struggle to translate these into dollar amounts.